scbd/informea/README.md

 Now you can launch the project directly.

-    node server
+    npm start

-You'll then be able to access the service locally at `http://localhost:5000/`.
+You'll then be able to access the service locally at `http://localhost:8000/informea.svc`.